UXSoc/uxsoc-apps-cms/src/pages/index.md

       during their term.
     positions:
       - description: >-
           - In Charge of Handling the Online Platform Needed to Hold the Workshop (ex.
 Zoom)
           - Prepare Other Materials Needed For the Workshop (ex.
 Videos or powerpoints needed by other Departments for You To Present, Music While waiting for more participants)
           - Must be prepared for potential risks (ex.
 Zoom link not working or zoom is lagging and you have to switch platforms)
           - In charge of Creating Sign-ups and post evals for these Workshops and keeping track of registrations

-        title: Responsiblities
+        title: Responsibilities
-    title: "\U0001F389 Logistics Head"
+    title: "🎉 Logistics Head"
     video: >-
       <iframe width="560" height="315"
-      src="https://www.youtube.com/embed/GWigEHMxlGY" title="YouTube video
+      src="" title="YouTube video
       player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>